 - Apostolic mission

-The director of Grace Missions is Rev Ross Rennie.
+The Senior Minister of Grace Missions is Rev Ross Rennie.

 Ross was born in Plymouth, Devon, England, and after an unhappy childhood, a troubled time in the British Army and difficulties in his personal life he reached the point of desperation.
 He was on his way to kill himself, but God had His hand on Ross’s life.